mucsci-students/2021sp-420-MontyPython/README.md

 ## Prerequisites
 1. To run the program, [Python 3.9.1](https://www.python.org/downloads/) needs to be installed.
-1. During installation, check the box labeled "Add Python 3.9 to PATH" so Python programs can be run by typing `python` in a terminal.
+1. During installation in Windows, check the box labeled "Add Python 3.9 to PATH" so Python programs can be run by typing `python` in a terminal.

 ## Package Installation
 ### Method 1 - No virtual environment
 Assuming you are running [Python 3.9.1](https://www.python.org/downloads/) or later you can run the `Install.py` script by invoking `python Install.py`.
 This will install all of the required packages to your system so you can run the program.
+If it fails however, move on to Method 2.

 ### Method 2 - Virtual environment using venv
 If the installation script does not work for whatever reason, you can try running it within a virtual environment using `venv`